Dina-Hosny/Import-Preprocess-and-Visualize-a-Dataset-project/README.md

 ## Charts:

+### Q1: Which drink has the highest calories from the dataset?

 ![Chart1](https://user-images.githubusercontent.com/46838441/181722937-13a4ae14-6fb3-4b30-8bd2-2161205c6bdd.png)

+### Q2: Highest Sugar Drink?

 ![Chart2](https://user-images.githubusercontent.com/46838441/181722988-27e4834e-4104-40cf-bbd1-8cc9f3e6815d.png)

-You can find the step details, methods, charts on the report.
+###You can find the step details, methods, charts on the report.